-Step 2.
-Open EaseuS Partition Master WinPE edition.
-Right-click on the EFI system partition and choose "Delete".
+Step 1.
+Launch EaseUS Partition Master, on the Partition Manager section, right-click on the EFI system partition and choose "Delete".

-Step 4.
-Click "Execute 1 Operation" on the left top menu and then "Apply" in the new window to completely remove the EFI system partition.
+Step 3.
+Click "Execute 1 Task" and then "Apply" in the new window to completely remove the EFI system partition.

 The tool will help you make sure the boot records are in place or recover them in case of an issue.

 Now that you know everything about the EFI partition or System Reserved Partition, the pros and cons are clear.
 It may so happen that you have multiple OS installed on your computer, and the EFI is taking too much space.
 In that case, you can use EaseUS Partition Master software to delete the EFI partition.
 However, make sure you always have a proper backup in place so in case something goes wrong, you can recover the booth path to Windows.

 Daisy is the Senior editor of the writing team for EaseUS.
 She has been working in EaseUS for over ten years, starting from a technical writer to a team leader of the content group.
 As a professional author for over 10 years, she writes a lot to help people overcome their tech troubles.

 Tracy joined in EaseUS in 2013 and has been working with EaseUS content team for over 7 years.
 Being enthusiastic in computing and technology, she writes tech how-to articles and share technical solutions about Windows & Mac data recovery, file/system backup and recovery, partition management and iOS/Android data recovery.